Job Opportunity

 Primary Responsibilities

-4. Maintain or oversee the maintenance of GCP’s transplants from Seeds to Starts workshops.
+7. Maintain or oversee the maintenance of GCP’s transplants from Seeds to Starts workshops.

-7. Monitor GCP’s email and forward emails as necessary to specific GCP members for action.
+10. Monitor GCP’s email and forward emails as necessary to specific GCP members for action.

-8. Deliver (or make available for pickup) transplants and compost for garden recipients who can garden on their own.
+11. Deliver (or make available for pickup) transplants and compost for garden recipients who can garden on their own.

-9. With help from volunteers, ensure that tools and storage shed stay in good condition for garden installations.
+12. With help from volunteers, ensure that tools and storage shed stay in good condition for garden installations.

-10. With help from volunteers, maintain GCP’s demo garden.
+13. With help from volunteers, maintain GCP’s demo garden.

 Other Responsibilities:

 1. Represent GCP at community events intended to sign up new garden recipients, raise funds, attract new volunteers or raise general awareness.
+This is a shared activity with board members and volunteers.

 2. Set up and lead projects between Dig-in seasons, including mulching, maintenance and special garden installations.